syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Style-and-Appearance.md

                 e-gridcontent
             </td>
             <td>
                 This class is added at root of body content.
-This is to override background color of body.
+This is to override the background color of body.
             </td>
         </tr>
         <tr>